pluralsh/documentation/pages/plural-features/workbenches/tools.md

 Once saved, the tool appears in **Workbenches → Configured tools** and can be attached to any workbench.

----

 ## Attaching tools to a workbench

 Tools are attached to workbenches during creation (Step 5) or via **Edit** on an existing workbench.
 A workbench can only call the tools explicitly attached to it — this gives you fine-grained control over what each agent can reach.

----

-## Tool RBAC
+## Tool policies

+Tools are governed in two layers: who can attach and edit the tool, and what the agent is allowed to do when it calls the tool during a job.

+### Access policy

+Each tool has its own **read** and **write bindings**:

+* **Read permissions** control who can see the tool and attach it to a workbench
+* **Write permissions** control who can modify the tool configuration and access policy

-Each tool has its own **read** and **write bindings**.
-Users or groups without at least read access to a tool cannot attach it to their workbenches.
-This is particularly useful for restricting access to production cloud connections or sensitive API credentials.
+Users or groups without at least read access cannot attach the tool to their workbenches.
+This is particularly useful for restricting production cloud connections or sensitive API credentials.

-Tool permissions are configured by navigating to a tool in **Workbenches → Configured tools** and clicking **Edit**.
+Configure bindings by opening a tool in **Workbenches → Configured tools** and clicking **Edit**.
+If both lists are empty, access falls through to the parent project's policy.

+Built-in tools also enforce authorization against the resource they access at execution time.
+For example, Kubernetes tools federate the user running the job to the target cluster using their Console email and groups.
+The Kubernetes API server then applies that identity's native RBAC rules to each request.
+Attaching or enabling a built-in tool therefore does not give the agent broader access than the user already has.

+### Workbench policies

+[Workbench policies](/plural-features/policy-management/workbench-policies) evaluate each matching tool call the agent makes.
+They extend tool access bindings with Rego rules that can:

+* **Deny** a call based on the actor, tool name, and arguments — for example, blocking deletes in `kube-system`
+* **Automatically approve** a call that would otherwise wait for human approval

+A policy cannot make an unavailable tool accessible or grant permissions the actor does not already have.
+Attach a policy to a workbench (optionally scoped to selected tool names) from **Security → Policies**, or use a binding policy to attach it automatically.
+See [Workbench policies](/plural-features/policy-management/workbench-policies) for the input schema, decision model, and examples, and [Simulating and testing policies](/plural-features/policy-management/simulating-policies) to inspect real tool-call inputs before writing rules.